Is MacBook WiFi too slow? Check out how to fix slow WiFi on your MacBook in this guide.

 Run the Wireless Diagnostics Tool

-Step 1 Hold the Option button on your keyboard and then click the Wi-Fi icon on the menu bar.
+To access it, hold the Option button and click the Wi-Fi icon on the menu bar, then select ‘Open Wireless Diagnostics’ and follow the prompts.

 Restart your Mac